-Council measures its financial performance against a suite of key performance indicators.
-These key performance indicators are prescribed by the Office of Local Government with some further indicators selected by Council as they are relevant in explaining and measuring Council's financial performance and position.
-Details of these ratios and Council's historical and forecast performance are provided in this section.
+Council generally measures its financial performance against a suite of KPIs some of which are prescribed by the Department of Local Government (DLG) while others although not prescribed are included by Council as Council believes they are relevant in explaining and measuring Council's financial performance and position.
+Details of these ratios and Council's historical and forecast performance can be found below.
+They assume the further fit for the future adjustments are adopted by Council.